Nijanth007/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by:Hariselvan S
+Developed by:Nijanth K
-RegisterNumber:  212224040103
+RegisterNumber:  212224032186
 */
 ```
 ```